Aptoide/tech_challenge_python/README.md

 # Technical Challenge Python

 ## PRE-REQUISITES 📝
-To take this challenge you will need to build a minimal script in Python using Python packages of your choice.
+To take this challenge you will need to build a minimal Python script.
-The script should perform the steps that usually an App Store performs when requesting an app.
-It consists in 3 requests to our APIs:
+The script should perform the steps that an App Store usually performs when requesting an app.
+It consists of 3 requests to our APIs:

-1 - Search for Apps - displays available apps by browsing through categories or search keywords.
+1. **Search for Apps** - displays available apps by browsing through categories or search keywords.
-2 - Display App Details - for a given app, show images, descriptions 3 - Download the App - download the app file
+2. **Display App Details** - for a given app, show images, descriptions
+3. **Download the App** - download the app file

 ## INSTRUCTIONS 📃